 See my complete professional resumé, including testimonials, on LinkedIn

 I work as an independent management consultant focusing on strategy, innovation, and organizational development.
-My work is increasingly based on ethnographic research methods, as I have recently completed a graduate degree in anthropology at the University of Toronto.
-For me, ethnography holds the key to uncovering crucial information in highly complex environments (like today’s organizations) in effective, collaborative, and respectful ways.
-I combine 20 years of management advisory experience with business anthropology and design thinking to generate transformational insights which result in practical change.
+I combine 20 years of management advisory experience with business anthropology and systems and design thinking to generate transformational insights which result in practical change.

 I have spent most of my career working on the “business side” of the technology industry.